Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2020-04-06-Real Life Deutsch-Jozsa Exponential Speed-up Test.md

 ```

 ## Deterministic Quantum Algorithm: Deutsch-Jozsa
 Below, I define the Deutsch-Jozsa algorithm in the function ```dj_algo_circuit``` and define a function to run and time it called ```quantum_algo```.
-Inside the ```dj_algo_circuit```, it's important to use the ```circuit.barrier()``` commands around the $U_f$.
-If we don't, the circuit will be optimized and the since our $U_f$ is so simple, the circuit will be very small.
-This is kind of cheating because, in theory, we want the algorithm to work for ANY $U_f$ not our cooked up very simple one which the optimizer will literally reduce down to just one or two gates.
+Inside the ```dj_algo_circuit```, it's important to use the ```circuit.barrier()``` commands around the $$U_f$$.
+If we don't, the circuit will be optimized and the since our $$U_f$$ is so simple, the circuit will be very small.
+This is kind of cheating because, in theory, we want the algorithm to work for ANY $$U_f$$ not our cooked up very simple one which the optimizer will literally reduce down to just one or two gates.
 To tell qiskit to not optimize the whole circuit, we divide it up using the barrier command.
 It will only optimize gates between barriers or between a barrier and a circuit boundary (i.e. the beginning or end of the circuit).

 ```python